Should You Hire A Moving Company or Move Yourself in NYC?

 Local Movers-Small Moving Company

-As discussed above, these companies are more of a mom-and-pop type of operation, affording the customer a more personal touch, lower prices, and moving date flexibility.
+As discussed above, these companies are more of a mom-and-pop operation, affording the customer a more personal touch, lower prices, and moving date flexibility.

 Full-Service Movers- Mid to Large Company

-Full-service movers can handle larger moves and relocation between larger distances, within a city or some even out of the city.
+Full-service movers can handle more significant moves and relocations between considerable distances, within or out of the city.

 These companies vary in the level of service.

-Some of them will simply move your furniture and boxes, and others may be able to provide "white-glove service", packing your items and coordinating the whole move.
+Some of them will move your furniture and boxes, and others may be able to provide "white-glove service," packing your items and coordinating the whole move.

 Moving Franchises- Regional or National Company

-Once a company reaches a franchise level, you may be able to find their services across many neighborhoods, cities, states, or nationally.
+Once a company reaches a franchise level, you may be able to find its services across many neighborhoods, cities, states, or nationally.

-These companies can provide a large range of services, but pricing is set and always consistent across their service regions.
+These companies can provide an extensive range of services, but pricing is set and always consistent across their service regions.

 Some of these companies may or may not offer long-distance moves.